stefanlinde95/Transportation_calculator/README.md

 **NB!** You will need proxy to run Planetscale locally (check previous link).
 #### NodeJS
 Run ```yarn``` command in backend directory to install node modules.
-After that you need to add Planetscale environment variable to the backend the directory.
-You can get environment variables from Planetscale after creating new table and selecting Prisma as connection type (Planetscale dashboard select 'Overview' and then 'connect', select Prisma).
+After that you need to add Planetscale environment variable to the backend directory.
+You can get environment variables from Planetscale after creating new table ('transportation') and selecting Prisma as connection type (Planetscale dashboard select 'Overview' and then 'connect', select Prisma).
 #### Prisma
 Next setup Prisma - ```yarn prisma generate``` and then ```yarn prisma db push```.